-This article considers several questions concerning death and its ramifications.
+This article considers several questions concerning the philosophy of death.

-A fifth controversy concerns whether all deaths are misfortunes or only some.
-Of particular interest here is a dispute between Thomas Nagel, who says that death is always an evil, since continued life always makes good things accessible, and Bernard Williams, who argues that, while premature death is a misfortune, it is a good thing that we are not immortal, since we cannot continue to be who we are now and remain meaningfully attached to life forever.
+Seventh is a controversy concerning whether extreme long life, even immortality, would be good for us.
+Of particular interest here is a dispute between Thomas Nagel, who says that death is an evil whenever it comes, and Bernard Williams, who argues that, while premature death is a misfortune, it is a good thing that we are not immortal, since we cannot continue to have our current characters and remain meaningfully attached to life forever.